micahlaster/xd-decomp/CONTRIBUTING.md

 # Contributing to TeamOrre – Pokémon XD Decompilation

 Welcome to the TeamOrre Pokémon XD decomp effort.
 The project is in early setup, so the most important goal right now is keeping the repository organized and consistent as we prepare the toolchain, symbols, and splits.
+This document is subject to change as the decomp progresses and we establish our workflow.

 This document explains how to contribute safely and effectively.